saljf/rsnippets/README.md

 # rsnippets

-This is a place to store R code snippets, and learn how git works.
+A place to store R code snippets, and learn how git works.